 During your beach trips this summer, protect these animals and their habitats by staying off of the dunes.
 You don’t want to squish germinating plants or disturb wildlife that have made their home there!
 Another way is to pick up any trash.
 Plastic, as we know, can get ingested by wildlife, but it can also pile up – creating the need for large machinery to drive up and down the beach to groom it!

-Make the ocean a part of your home with wall art!
-Click here to be taken to my shop.
+Make the ocean a part of your home with wall art by visiting the shop.